GeoSpark/quantel-pad-usb-interface/docs/connector.md

 The Waveshare interface is RS485, which is a similar protocol but needs only two wires, A and B.
-As the comms is only one way, we can connect the RECV+ and RECV- signals to the A and B terminals on the Waveshare board, and tie TXMIT+ and TXMIT- to ground.
+As the comms is only one way, we can connect the RECV+ and RECV- signals to the A and B terminals on the Waveshare board, and pass TXMIT+ and TXMIT- through.